julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 It is a **threshold**, a night of realignment, a return to the oldest rhythms.

+---

-Explore the full Solstice Series:
+## Explore the Full Solstice Series:

 - **[Solstice Spirits and the Wild Hunt](/solstice-spirits-wild-hunt)**
 - **[The Twelve Nights](/twelve-nights-witchcraft)**